 I’ll bet if you are calling around to background check companies, you have never been asked this question in these terms.

 If you stop to think; “what are we concerned about in our applicant’s background”, you will likely come up with the answer to this one.
 What matters about an applicant’s background that would prevent you from making an offer?

-Keeping in mind that this list is not all-inclusive and that there are many additional options available, it is important that along with having an idea of what you do want to know about an applicant.
-In addition, you should consider the information you may not want to know.
+Keeping in mind that this list is not all-inclusive and that there are many additional options available, it is important that along with having an idea of what you do want to know about an applicant, you should consider the information you may not want to know.
 By this, we simply mean, what type of records are you willing to overlook on any applicant.
-It is important to note that this should be applied to any and all applicants to avoid hiring bias.
+It is specific to note that this should be applied to any applicant to avoid hiring bias.
 If there are records that would not prevent your firm from hiring someone, we can help steer you clear of searches that might reveal that information.
 For example, if your applicant will never have access to a company car and has no job requirements to drive while employed, you may not select to see his or her driving record.
 The same applies to credit history searches and bankruptcy records.
 If these things would never disqualify someone from working for you, it may be best to leave those out of your background check.

 This is your hiring process and you can decide what is to be included and what isn’t.
 At Background Check Central, we will likely have suggestions based on experience or your local area, but at the end of the day, these searches are for people you will be hiring and working with.
 Also, by documenting these searches and the criteria you will use to hire, you can help ensure compliance with anti-discrimination laws and create a fair and even hiring process that is applied across the board for applicants in equal roles.

 Most importantly for any employer to know is that creating a compliant background check to deploy during your hiring process is a smart way to help reduce hiring risks.
-This process is very commonplace—with a good background check firm to partner with, you can ensure that you are obtaining the very specific information that is important to your individual organization to know before you make hiring decisions.
+This process is very commonplace and with a good background check firm to partner with, you can ensure that you are obtaining the very specific information that is important to your individual organization to know before you make hiring decisions.
 If you are looking for guidance on how to begin creating a background check for your company or have questions on specific industries or locations, our team of investigators are happy to help you on the phone at 888-817-8282 or via chat online at https://www.backgroundcheckcentral.com/.